sjfke/Merovingian/README.md

 ## SRC

-Some simple example programs.
+Some simple example programs that work from your local system.
+The docker containers need to be running and are accessed via `localhost`

 A virtual environment should be created.

 ```console
 PS1> docker compose up -d